Skip to content

 Copyright AVEQ GmbH 2023

-We'll cover those commands and their options in the commands and options reference.
+Surfmeter has lots of different commands and options, and we will cover them in the commands and options reference.
 If you want to look up every detail, you can head to this section.
 Just remember that you can always refer to the list of commands in case of an error when calling Automator.

 To really get you started though, first we'll have to register the software with the server.